Belonger status: Hong Kong

 Belonger status of the former British colony of Hong Kong was changed to 'Hong Kong permanent resident status' on 1 January 1987.
-The name remains unchanged after the transfer of sovereignty of Hong Kong in 1997.
+The name remained unchanged after the transfer of sovereignty over Hong Kong in 1997.
+Only permanent residents and residents who had been resident in Hong Kong for seven years, regardless of citizenship or nationality, had the right to vote, to contest in elections, to hold public offices, to freely accept employment without work permit requirement, to reside without immigration restrictions, and to the right of abode within the territory.